burrito-elixir/burrito/README.md

 (See the [Mix Release Config Options](#mix-release-config-options) for additional options)

-3. Add the releases function into your project funnction:
+3. Add the releases function into your project function:

   ```elixir
   def project do